 Schedule and Time Commitment

 Work days are scheduled Monday to Friday throughout the year and are dependent upon weather conditions and program needs.
-Work days last 6 hours from 9:00am to 3:00pm.
+Work days last six hours from 9 am to 3 pm.
 Please contact us (see below) for work schedules.

 Coho and Steelhead Monitoring is a drop-in program where volunteers are not required to work more than one day at a time.
 However, volunteers are welcome to work as many of the work days as desired.